Campus Living Rules 2024-2025

 The UB Student Code of Conduct prohibits Physical Violence, Harassment, Sexual Harassment, and Sexual Violence.
 Such conduct may also constitute violation of federal and/or state law.
 Conduct that potentially violates any of the above provisions of the Student Code of Conduct is reportable to University Police and usually referred to the Office of Student Conduct.
 Students may contact the Office of Student Conduct at 9 Norton Hall for additional information.

-Any student who intentionally physically abuses, harasses, threatens, intimidates, or endangers the health or safety of students or Campus Living staff (including resident advisors, community assistants, academic assistants, student assistants, cleaning and maintenance personnel, University Police officers, or other students) may be charged with a violation of this section.
+Any student who intentionally physically abuses, harasses, threatens, intimidates, or endangers the health or safety of students or Campus Living staff (including resident assistants, community assistants, academic assistants, student assistants, cleaning and maintenance personnel, University Police officers, or other students) may be charged with a violation of this section.
 This includes acts of physical violence and harassment as defined in the UB Student Code of Conduct.
 Such acts include, but are not limited to, fights, domestic violence, sexual violence, use of a weapon or laser pointer, or any conduct that threatens or intimidates a person, creating a rational fear within that person.
 Harassment and threats via telephone calls, e-mails, instant messages or other electronic means, including social media sites, are prohibited.
 Violations of this section, may also result in immediate dismissal from Campus Living housing (See Section 2.35).

 2.35 Cancelation of Agreement and Dismissal from Campus Living